Difference Between Mutual Funds and ETF

 • The market crash of 1929, laid the guidelines for both these funds

 Thus, the similarities as evident are very basic.
 The two have significant dissimilarities as well.
 Both are great investment options.
-But they will cater to the interest of different types of investors, depending on their personal investment preferences.
+However, they will cater to the interests of different types of investors, depending on their personal investment preferences.

 The noteworthy differences are the following.